oauthstuff/draft-oauth-rar/main.md

 ## Token Introspection {#token_introspection}

 Token introspection [@!RFC7662] provides a means for an RS to query the AS to determine information about an access token.
-It is RECOMMENDED that the applicable authorization detail information be conveyed with `authorization_details` as a top-level member of the introspection response JSON.
+If the AS includes authorization detail information for the token in its response, the information MUST be conveyed with `authorization_details` as a top-level member of the introspection response JSON object.
 The `authorization_details` member MUST contain the same structure defined in (#authz_details), potentially filtered and extended for the RS making the introspection request.

 Here is an example for the payment initiation example RS: